DadaNanjesha/GitHub-bulk-issue-creator/README.md

 ### 📌 Automate your GitHub Issue creation effortlessly!

-The **GitHub Issue Creator** is a Python-based tool designed to automate the process of creating GitHub issues in your repositories.
-Whether you're managing a personal project or a large open-source repository, this tool saves time and ensures that necessary tasks are tracked efficiently.
+Tired of manually creating GitHub issues?
+The **GitHub Issue Creator** is a Python-based tool designed to automate this process, saving you valuable time and ensuring efficient task tracking.
+Whether you're managing a personal project or a large open-source repository, this tool is your go-to solution.

+✨ **Explore the App:** [Create Bulk Issues on Git](https://create-bulk-issues-on-git.streamlit.app/) ✨ - Try it out now on Streamlit!

 ---